sean2077/leetcode-obvault/README.md

 - 🎯 **Topic Organization**: Organized by algorithm topics and patterns
 - ⭐ **Quality Ratings**: Problem ratings based on community feedback

+## Why I made this

+I wanted my LeetCode learning to live in my own note system where I can:
+- Reference problems in my study notes
+- See connections between problems and concepts
+- Track progress my way
+- Have everything in one place

+The vault comes with a Python script if you want to regenerate or customize the cards yourself.

 ## 📸 Screenshots

 **Dashboard**